 Modern Covered Porch Designs

-Modern homes are known for square shapes and often flat roofs.
-Covered front porches are a way to add some visual interest to a front elevation by creating some varying height and depth in roof levels.
+Modern homes are known for their square shapes and often flat roofs.
+Covered front porches add visual interest to a front elevation by creating varying heights and depths in roof levels.

 1. Zen Garden Walkway To Covered Porch